technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![A screenshot of a computer AI-generated content may be incorrect.](./media/image34.png)

-15. Create a **Table to Store Documents and Embeddings**

-You'll need a PostgreSQL table with a column for document text and another for embeddings.
+15. Create a **Table to Store Documents and Embeddings**.You'll need a PostgreSQL table with a column for document text and another for embeddings.

   ```